jasp-stats/jasp-desktop/Docs/development/jasp-building-guide.md

 install.packages(c("Rcpp","RInside"))
 ```

-Finally, under Fedora only, you need to create a symlink so that R is found:
+Finally, under Fedora only, you might need to create a symlink so that R is found:

 ```
 sudo ln -s /usr/lib64/R/ /usr/lib/R